How to Rewild Your Summer (Without Adding Another Thing to Your To-Do List)

 You can book a range of spaces — whether that’s rooms in the house or the whole farm site — by the hour, for a half day or a full day, depending on your needs and budget.

-Vallis Farm also welcomes people to pop up to have a look around.
+Vallis Farm also welcomes people to pop over to have a look around.
 There is always someone there to say hello and show you this amazing place.

 In their own words